…any day now.

-But sorry to disappoint, no further naked bodies to follow – we didn’t get down and dirty with grapes and wine – but some pics of the many wonderful people we met and re-met and chinked glasses with, from all corners of the wine-making world, as we travelled the countryside in a tour bus driven by the lovely Bob, in late June, to show our wares.
+There were many special moments, but here’s a glimpse of the wonderful people we met and re-met and chinked glasses with, from all corners of the winemaking world, as we travelled the countryside in a tour bus driven by the lovely Bob, in late June, to show our wares.

-France, Italy, Portugal, Spain, Austria, Germany, Chile, Argentina, South Africa, New Zealand, the U.S. and bien sur, Australia! – these are the countries that the winemakers selling their wines with Naked Wines hail from and what a bunch a great people they are!
+France, Italy, Portugal, Spain, Austria, Germany, Chile, Argentina, South Africa, New Zealand, the U.S. and bien sur, Australia! – these are the countries that the winemakers selling their wines with Naked Wines hail from and what a great bunch of people they are!

-It was brilliant to finally meet all the people behind the names I’ve only, until now, seen and admired from the website – and get to try their wines for the first time and to enjoy some time talking on the bus, over a breakfast table, behind a tasting table, over a take-away pizza, watching the Australian cricket warming-up in the nets at Lord’s, on a walk trying to find the nearest public loo, disco-ing on a dancefloor until the early hours… You know, quality times like that.
-It’s not often I get out of my hamlet and get to bond with people from all over the world in such a short time, having so much fun!
+It was brilliant to finally meet people behind the names I’d seen and admired from the Naked website – and get to try their wines.
+We got to chat on the bus, over the breakfast table, behind a tasting table, over a take-away pizza, watching the Australian cricket warming-up in the nets at Lord’s, on a walk trying to find the nearest public loo, disco dancing on a dancefloor until the early hours… You know, quality times like that.
+It’s not often I get out of my hamlet and hang with people from around the world in such a short time.
+We had so much fun.

-All in all a great tour and LOTS of fun.
+All in all a wonderful tour.
 I kinda like being the Vigneron’s helper.

 And after every good wine tasting, there comes a delicious all five food groups breakfast…

 And they all (well, apart from the couple we saw having a tiff under the tree in Cardiff) went home happy.

 So no, he didn’t win.
 Big shame as I was doing the food shopping the next day.
 Ah, the trails of a housewife…